mark-zhao1/A-Proxy-Peng-robinson-Eos-For-Efficient-Modeling-Of-Phase-Behavior/README.md

 # Ln_phi_model
-A Proxy Peng-Robinson EOS For Rapid Multiphase Flash ANN prediction of fugacity coefficient from {Am, Bm, Bi, sum_xjAij} attributes.
+A Proxy Peng-robinson Eos For Efficient Modeling Of Phase Behavior ANN prediction of fugacity coefficient from {Am, Bm, Bi, sum_xjAij} attributes.

 Snapshot of private repository, work in progress.